Did you know that beverages are the biggest source of added sugar in American diets?

-3. Sun tea is a great option for warm sunny days when you just don’t want to turn on the stove.
+2. Cold brew tea is easy prep ahead of time for sunny days when you just don’t want to turn on the stove.

 Ever heard of switchel?
 Switchel is a drink traditionally made with vinegar, ginger, and molasses and was used to help farmers stay hydrated when working out in the fields.
 Next time when you want to reach for a Gatorade, why not try switchel?
 Here is a recipe for bubbly and refreshing Ginger Switchel. *Be mindful of how much honey, maple syrup, or molasses you’re using – 1 tablespoon is 17g carbohydrates.

 Whether made by your favorite barista or you prepare it at home, what you add to your morning coffee can really ramp up the calories.
 Plain black coffee is only 5 calories per cup.
-A medium Mocha Frappuchino is over 400 calories.
+A medium Mocha Frappuchino is almost 400 calories and has 52 grams of sugar!
 Can’t stomach the thought of drinking your coffee black?
-Consider asking your barista for non-fat milk, half the sweetener, and to hold the whip cream.
+Consider asking your barista for non-dairy milk, half the sweetener, and to hold the whip cream.
 These requests slash calories from your order.
-When brewing at home, try adding cinnamon to your coffee grounds before brewing to add a spicy sweetness to your morning java.
-Also consider adding low fat milk or unsweetened non-dairy creamer to coffee in place of full fat creamer.
+When brewing at home, try adding vanilla and cinnamon to your coffee grounds before brewing to add a spicy sweetness to your morning java.
+Also consider adding unsweetened non-dairy creamer to coffee in place of full fat creamer.